nus-cs2103-AY2324S2/tp/README.md

 ## Notification/ Reminder/ Deadline/ Progress Tracker

 ### 1. Deadline approaching soon for an order (within a week)
-Send notification when order is due within a week
+Send notification when order is due within a week.

 ### 2. Progress Bar
-Show how many order left to be done
+Show how many order left to be done.

 Example: `progress`